 This right only applies to personal information provided by an individual, where the processing is based on their consent or for the performance of a contract and when that processing is carried out by automated means.

-Please note this right does not apply to processing necessary for the performance of a task carried out in the public interest or in exercise of official authority.
+This right does not apply to processing necessary for the performance of a task carried out in the public interest or in exercise of official authority.

 You have the right to object to: